m3nt0r/paperphp/README.md

 at least PHP 5.5.
 If you see the default welcome page, the _installation_ is complete and you can begin creating your Markdown pages.

 I plan on creating full distributions at a later point, which makes the "composer" routine obsolete.

 ## Hosting

 On Apache you should have zero issues.
 However, i recommend pointing the VirtualHost to the `public/` directory, for security reasons.
 PaperPHP will run with or without it.
 Your choice.

+### Troubleshooting

-The entire system currently relies on Apache mod_rewrite, so make sure you have it enabled.
+- The entire system currently relies on Apache mod_rewrite, so make sure you have it enabled.
+- If you don't see anything, check if `cache` is writable.
+Also, check your server logs.
+- If you still don't get something, check if you installed/uploaded the required composer packages.
+- If you get redirect issues, try commenting out the RewriteBase statement in the `public/.htaccess`

 ## License